-- Russell and Whitehead tried to solve problems with the axiom of reducibility: - For each formula f, there is a formula g with a predicative type such that f and g are (logically) equivalent. - The validity of the Axiom of Reducibility has been questioned from the moment it was introduced. - Though Weyl [55] made an effort to develop analysis within the Ramified Theory of Types (without the Axiom of Reducibility), - and various parts of mathematics can be developed within RTT and without the Axiom, - the general attitude towards RTT (without the axiom) was that the system was too restrictive, and that a better solution had to be found.
+- Russell and Whitehead tried to solve problems with the axiom of reducibility: For each formula for there is a formula or with a predicative type such - For each formula f, there is a formula g with a predicative type such that f and g are (logically) equivalent. - The validity of the Axiom of Reducibility has been questioned from the moment it was introduced. - Though Weyl [53] made an effort to develop analysis within the Ramified Theory of Types (without the Axiom of Reducibility), - and various parts of mathematics can be developed within RTT and without the Axiom, - the general attitude towards RTT (without the axiom) was that the system was too restrictive, and that a better solution had to be found.